dtnewman/zappa_boilerplate/README.md

 Python Version
 --------------
-This project is supported on Python versions 2.7 and 3.6.
+This project is supported on Python version 3.6.
+I am no longer maintaining support for 2.7.

 Quickstart
 ----------